Graduate Certificate in Music

 Overview

-UQ's half year full-time (or part-time equivalent) Graduate Certificate in Music will provide you with extended application of pedagogical principles, skills and resources in a workshop situation.
+UQ's one-year part-time Graduate Certificate in Music will provide you with extended application of pedagogical principles, skills and resources in a workshop situation.

 The School of Music’s Creative Collaboratorium recognises the unique qualities of its music disciplines (Composition and Improvisation, Learning and Development, Performance, Health and Wellbeing, and Musicology) and provides common ground for dialogue, collaboration, and the generation of new knowledge.